hpcleuven/VscDocumentation/source/leuven/genius_quick_start.rst

 Genius quick start guide
 ========================

-:ref:`Genius <Genius hardware>` is the most recent KU Leuven/UHasselt Tier-2 cluster.
+:ref:`Genius <Genius hardware>` is the default KU Leuven/UHasselt Tier-2 cluster.
 It can be used for most workloads, and has nodes with a lot of memory, as well as nodes with GPUs.

 .. include:: tier2_hardware/genius_login_nodes.rst